Azerbaijan–Kazakhstan relations: Trade and economical cooperation

 According to Statistics Agency of Kazakhstan, exports to Azerbaijan in 2005 were US $ 129 million and imports from Azerbaijan totalled US $ 3 million.
 Transit transport corridors are key to Azerbaijan–Kazakhstan relations.

 In 2014, the Coordinating Committee of TMTM was established.
 JSC “NC“ Kazakhstan Temir Zholy ”, Turkish State Railways, CJSC Azerbaijan Railways, JSC Georgian Railways are parts of this committee.
 Today, the committee includes Kazakhstan, China, Azerbaijan, Georgia, Turkey, Ukraine, Poland, and Romania.

 In November 2016, Caspian Shipping Company and Kazakhstan railways signed an agreement on strategic cooperation, also logistic companies such as Express shipping and ACSC Logistics signed the agreement of joint venture.

 In December 2016, there was a meeting between heads of railway ministries of Georgia, Kazakhstan, and Azerbaijan.
 An association for promoting the Trans-Caspian International Transport Route (TITR) was established.

 Commodity turnover

 Trade turnover between Azerbaijan and Kazakhstan at the end of 2016 was 136.6 million US dollars.

 It was increased by 7.9% in comparison to 2015.
 Import to the Azerbaijan from Kazakhstan: 105.9 million dollars Import to Kazakhstan from Azerbaijan: 33.8 million dollars.

 Main trade resources are oil, chemical materials, mechanism parts, building materials.

 Regional cooperation

 During 2016, the number of treaties was signed.
 Over 10 forums in 3 years have been held in Kazakhstan and Azerbaijan where both countries representatives were participating.

-On October 2015, Azerbaijan-Kazakhstan business forum was held.
+In October 2015, Azerbaijan-Kazakhstan business forum was held.
 The event was organized by “Kaznex Invest” together with Commerce Chamber of Azerbaijan.